How To Choose A Quartz Wall Clock

 What is an Analog Wall Clock?

-An Analog Wall Clock is simply a clock with hands which is usually powered by a Quartz movement installed in the clock.
+An Analog Wall Clock is simply a clock that has hands to indicate the time which is usually powered by a Quartz movement installed in the clock.

 Large Wall Clocks